Private Office Market Report: Exclusive insights into the international luxury real estate market. Discover now.

 What exactly is the difference between the two professions?

 The training path of the respective professions is also different: As a real estate agent, this is much more concrete than that of an estate agent.
 Every real estate agent may call himself/herself such as soon as he/she has a trade licence.
 However, there is, for example, a seminar at the Chamber of Industry and Commerce (IHK), at the end of which an examination is taken, the passing of which makes you a "real estate agent IHK".
-In contrast, at Engel & Völkers' own academy you have the opportunity to receive continuous further training in addition to comprehensive preparation for your work as an estate agent.
 The real estate agent, on the other hand, can undergo three years of paid training.
+Depending on the licence partner, you can also work as a real estate agent under different contractual models.

 At Engel & Völkers, you have the opportunity to complete a three-year apprenticeship as a real estate agent or to become a real estate agent and start your own business.